 During the second chauffe the process is the same but instead of wine comes the brouillis.
 Only the heart of this distillation will be taken to make cognac.
 The result of this step contains from 60 to 75% of alcohol.

 One liter of cognac is made of about ten liters of wine.

 The distilled wine is then kept in oak barrels.
 To have right for the official name of cognac the spirit must age during at least two years.
 The most of cognacs ages for two years and half but some producers can make it to seven years.

 This long moment allows spirit to pass from limpid to nice amber color.

 Every year some part of spirit vaporizes.
 They call this vaporization the Part of Angels et this is it that we can sense when we come to Cognac during the distillation time.
 The Part of Angels is a loss that allows a gain to make a perfect quality.

 And if you desire to sense it yourself come to Cognac during winter.
-The weather is not so warm it’s true, but some cold makes this warming spirit even more interesting to taste.
+The weather is not so warm, but some cold makes this warming spirit even more interesting to taste.